jub0bs/cors/README.md

 The documentation is available on [pkg.go.dev][pkgsite].

-Moreover, guidance on how to use jub0bs/cors with popular third-party routers can be found in [jub0bs/cors-examples][cors-examples].
+Moreover, guidance on how to use this library with popular third-party routers can be found in [jub0bs/cors-examples][cors-examples].

 ## Code coverage